lovely-jain/demo-spring-microservices/README.md

 # demo-spring-microservices
 **Eureka**

-1. Whenever a service is up on server, it will register itself with eureka(i.e central server) using register-with-eureka property.
+1. Whenever a service is up on server, it will register itself with eureka(i.e central server) using _register-with-eureka_ property.
 Its details like name, port, host, etc. are stored in the service registry.
-   It also gets list of other services registered with eureka (using fetch-registry property).
+   It also gets list of other services registered with eureka using _fetch-registry_ property.

    ![image](https://user-images.githubusercontent.com/68026750/147881991-bde35b28-9f5b-4e73-b597-187594b81721.png)